How can I enable Elastic IP addresses on my AWS Transfer Family SFTP-enabled server endpoint with a custom listener port?

 Note: One AWS Transfer Family server can support up to three Availability Zones.

 3. Allocate up to three Elastic IP addresses in the same Region as your server.
-Or, you can choose to bring your own IP address range (BYOIP).
+Or, you can bring your own IP address range (BYOIP).

 Note: The number of Elastic IP addresses must match the number of Availability Zones that you use with your server endpoints.